MakerJoseph/ping-pong-game/README.md

-# {ping pong}
+# {Ping Pong}
-#### {App to replace description below with corresponding values}, {July 13 2018}
+#### {A game of ping pong to play around with numbers divisible by 3 and 5}, {July 13 2018}
 #### By **{Joseph Maker}**
 ## Description
-{application takes user input and counts from 1 up to the chosen nunber with the following exceptions Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "pingpong" }
-{the web application is easy to use, just key any number you wish and the it will do its magic!}
+{application takes user input and counts from 1 up to the chosen number with the following exceptions Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "pingpong" the web application is easy to use, just key any number you wish and the it will do its magic!
+}
+## Specifications
+{
+  It can count upto the inputted number
+    input = 3
+    output = [1, 2, 3]
+  If the number at index is divisible by 3
+    input = index/3
+    output = "ping"
+  If the number at index is divisible by 5
+    input = index/5
+    output = "pong"
+  If the number at index is divisible by both 3 and 5
+    input = index/15
+    output = "pingpong"
+  It ends the loop once the number has been reached

+}
 ## Known Bugs
-{clearing the form after an input. }
+{Previous bugs of clearing the form have been resolved.
+But once a large number has been inputted the appended values extend beeyond the right div}
 ## Technologies Used
 {HTML/CSS Javascript.}
 ## Support and contact details